lchski/lucascherkewski.com/_posts/2018-11-05-justifying-the-status-quo.md

 Defenders of the status quo argue that that idea was justified when it became the status quo, and thus needs no further justification.
 But this reasoning has two faults:

 1. There’s often no conscious decision to designate an as idea the status quo.
 Ideas become the default in haphazard ways.
 2. Sometimes there is such a decision, to adopt an idea or to go further and designate it as the standard.
-But any such decisiion is taken within a specific context made up of specific assumptions.
+But any such decision is taken within a specific context made up of specific assumptions.
 If that context changes (a certainty), _that decision is no longer valid, and the status quo becomes unjustified_.